grafana/agent/docs/operation-guide.md

 machine is not also running a Grafana Agent process, _that target will not be scraped!_

-Host Filtering is usually paired with a dedicated Agent process that is used for scraping targets that are running outside of a given cluster.
+Host filtering is usually paired with a dedicated Agent process that is used for scraping targets that are running outside of a given cluster.
 For example, when running the Grafana Agent on GKE, you would have a DaemonSet with `host_filter` for scraping in-cluster targets, and a single dedicated Deployment